 Will I have an mpMRI scan before a biopsy?

-Research showing the benefits of doing an mpMRI scan before a biopsy has only recently been published (January 2017).
-Some hospitals have already started doing an mpMRI scan before deciding whether to do a biopsy.
-But mpMRI scans before biopsy aren’t available in all hospitals.
+Research showing the benefits of doing an mpMRI scan before a biopsy was published in January 2017. mpMRI scans before biopsy are now available in most UK hospitals.
 If you’re having tests for prostate cancer, ask your doctor about having an mpMRI scan.
 If your hospital doesn’t do mpMRI scans before biopsy, your doctor may be able to refer you to one that does.

 If none of the hospitals in your local area do mpMRI scans before biopsy, and your doctor recommends having a prostate biopsy, this can still help to find prostate cancer.
 Read more about having a prostate biopsy.